LV= has been at the heart of motor insurance for CSMA members since 1923, and now offers electric car cover

 LV= electric vehicle insurance

 The latest development is the addition of LV= electric vehicle insurance.
-This comprehensive policy includes all the usual benefits of LV= car insurance, including an uninsured driver promise, new keys if yours are lost or stolen, a five-year repair guarantee when you use the LV= recommended repair service, and cover when you're driving in Europe.
+This comprehensive policy includes all the usual benefits of LV= car insurance, including an uninsured driver promise, new keys if yours are lost or stolen, a lifetime guarantee on repairs (when using LV= recommended repairer service, for as long as you own the vehicle.
+Labour only, excludes parts) and cover when you're driving in Europe.
 Plus there are specific benefits for electric cars:

 - Recovery to the nearest charge point if you run out of charge in the UK.
 This won’t affect your NCD and there’s no excess to pay